Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

-Interestingly, the case of each latent variable having two children forms the exact boundary for the blessing of dependence to play a role.
-In fact, as long as each latent variable has at least three observed variables as children, the Kruskal's theorem \citep{kruskal1977three} on the uniqueness of three-way tensor decompositions can ``kick in'' to guarantee identifiability.
-In particular, we can use an argument similar to that in \cite{allman2009} to establish this conclusion, by concatenating certain observed variables into groups and transforming the underlying $p$-way probability tensor into a three-way tensor.
+Notably, the case of each latent variable having two children in Theorem \ref{thm-main} forms the exact boundary for the blessing of dependence to play a role.
+As long as each latent variable has at least three observed variables as children, the Kruskal's Theorem \citep{kruskal1977three} on the uniqueness of three-way tensor decompositions kicks in to ensure identifiability.
+We can use an argument similar to that in \cite{allman2009} to establish this conclusion, by concatenating certain observed variables into groups and transforming the underlying $p$-way probability tensor into a three-way tensor.
 The following proposition formalizes this statement.

-\begin{proposition}[Kruskal's Theorem Kicks in for the $\geq 3$ Children Case] Consider model \eqref{eq-model} with \eqref{eq-flip} satisfied.
-If each latent variable has three or more observed variables as children (i.e., $\sum_{j=1}^p g_{j,k} \geq 3$), then the model is always strictly identifiable, regardless of the dependence between latent variables. \end{proposition}
+\begin{proposition}[Kruskal's Theorem Kicks in for the $\geq 3$ Children Case] Under the BLESS model, if each latent variable has at least three observed children (i.e., $\sum_{j=1}^p g_{j,k} \geq 3$ for all $k\in[K]$), then the model is always strictly identifiable, regardless of the dependence between the latent variables. \end{proposition}